Skip to main content

 The main component that will be always displayed in our app is the one created by App.tsx.
 This component will display a child component that will depend on the state of the application.

 • Preflight: This is the first component that the user will see.
-It will display a form that the user will use to select all the information to add.
+It will display a form that can be filled with the information needed to connect to a conference.

 Preflight